discretize/discretize-guides/builds/elementalist/power-weaver/index.md

   - 2
   - 3
   - 4
-date: 2023-03-09T00:37:12.500Z
+date: 2023-03-09T00:56:05.346Z
 ---

 <Advanced>
 The <Specialization name="Weaver" text="Power Weaver"/> is currently one of the strongest DPS builds for fractals. <Specialization name="Weaver" text="Power Weaver"/> provides conjures, <Condition name="Vulnerability"/>, and additional <Boon name="Might"/> through placing fire fields and blasting them.
 Also it is very useful for some T4 skips like Aetherblade, Cliffside, Thaumanova Reactor etc. thanks to high mobility and <Skill id="5536"/>.

-Unfortunately, this build is pretty squishy and besides the healing skill does not have any defensive abilities to mitigate damage or cleanse conditions, so high awareness is required.
-Special care needs to be taken on fractals with <Instability name="We Bleed Fire"/>.

-Also, this build depends pretty much on supports and boon uptimes, as it can't provide any boons itself besides some <Boon name="Might"/> by blasting fire fields.
+Unfortunately, this build depends pretty much on supports and boon uptimes, as it can't provide any boons itself besides some <Boon name="Might"/> by blasting fire fields.
 This build has one of the most fluid rotations in-game which makes it enjoyable to play if given some dedication.
 The build benefits heavily from slaying potions and sigils such as <Item id="50082"/> and <Item name="Serpent Slaying" type="Sigil"/>.
 </Advanced>

 <Beginner>